 The contractor is responsible for preparing a Runoff Control Plan (RCP) and submitting via email to d1stormwaterreview@dot.nv.gov with the appropriate cover sheet.
 The approval of this document is required prior to start of construction within the area covered by the NDOT right-of-way occupancy permit.

-Note to Spec Writer: Consider using the following two sections as needed for projects requiring special public outreach efforts (FRI, downtown projects, unique property owners, etc).
-Work with management to verify use of this section and whether 3rd Party PIO is expected.
+Note to Spec Writer: Work with management to verify use of this section and disposition of 3rd Party PIO.
+There are 2 section 107.74 to choose from, delete the one not needed.
+Understand that language may need to change based on specific project needs.

+Note to Spec Writer: THIS IS FOR CONTRACTOR DESIGNATED PIO